IrisskaPavlova/Client-Server/README.md

 5) To finish communication with the server enter 'q' to stop the programm

 Some features:
-* server stops waiting for the client`s messages after 1 minute of silence
+* server stops waiting for the client`s messages after 3 minutes of silence
 * warning if the server is not running
 * if server is disconnected for some reasons, the client will see a message about it